How long does it take to apply for or renew my passport?

 No. The passport needs to have at least two years validity from when it was issued - i.e. it cannot be a temporary passport that was issued for under two years.
 It does not matter if there is less than two years validity remaining on the passport now, so long as there was at least two years when it was issued.
 Please note that an Australian guarantor's passport must still be valid when they sign the declaration - an expired passport is not acceptable.

-If you are using the one page renewal form, called the Australian Passport Renewal Application (PC7), you do not need a guarantor.
-If you are using the Application for an Australian Passport Overseas (PC8) form, then you must provide a guarantor.
+If you are using the one page renewal form, called the PC7 Adult Renewal form, you do not need a guarantor.
+If you are using the PC8 Overseas Application form, then you do need to provide a guarantor.

 No, you can use a different person.